Joe Carter

 Joseph Chris Carter (born March 7, 1960) is an American former professional baseball player.
 He played in Major League Baseball (MLB) as an outfielder and first baseman for the Chicago Cubs, Cleveland Indians, San Diego Padres, Toronto Blue Jays, Baltimore Orioles, and San Francisco Giants.

-Carter hit a walk-off home run to win the 1993 World Series for the Blue Jays, their second consecutive championship.
-Carter is one of only two players to end a World Series with a home run, the other being Bill Mazeroski.
+Carter is a five-time MLB All-Star.
+He hit a walk-off home run to win the 1993 World Series for the Blue Jays, their second consecutive championship.
+Carter is one of only two players to end a World Series with a home run, the other being Bill Mazeroski in 1960.
+The Blue Jays inducted him into their Level of Excellence.

-Career

-College
+Amateur career

+Joe Carter was a three-sport athlete at Millwood High School in Oklahoma City and was named to the All-State team in Track.

 Joe Carter attended Wichita State University, leaving after his junior year.
 He was named The Sporting News magazine's College Player of the Year in 1981.
-In the 1981 MLB draft, the Chicago Cubs chose him with the second overall pick.